 3-15% for individual homes and entire neighborhoods.

-Quick fact: A healthy, mature tree can have an appraisal value of up to $10,000.
+Quick fact: Just one healthy, mature tree can have an appraisal value of up to $10,000.

 Trees around schools improve children's ability to learn and puts them in touch with the natural environment.

 Quick fact: Play time around trees can improve students' focus when back in the classroom and reduce symptoms of ADHD in children.